-The Foundation partners with YoungArts providing $5,000 scholarships to two outstanding YoungArts Winners* to be applied to school-related expenses and continued creative endeavors during their academic studies.
+The Foundation partners with YoungArts providing $5,000 scholarships to three outstanding YoungArts Winners* to be applied to school-related expenses and continued creative endeavors during their academic studies.
 The winning candidates also attend the Gordon Parks Foundation Annual Benefit in New York City and make brief remarks at the event.

 *Candidates for this award will be contacted directly.